Stratio/sparta/doc/src/site/sphinx/usingSparkta.rst

         }
       ]

-.. _rollup:
+.. _cube:

-RollUp(s)
+Cube(s)
 ---------

-The rollups are the ways you want to aggregate the info.
+The cubes are the ways you want to aggregate the info.

 Example:
 ::
-    "rollups": [
+    "cubes": [
       {
+        "cube": "testCube",
-        "dimensionAndBucketTypes": [
+        "precisions": [
           {
             "dimensionName": "status",
-            "bucketType": "hastags"
+            "precision": "hastags"
           }
         ],
         "operators": ["count-operator","avg-operator"]